 Podium heard a story that needed a voice, and that voice was R.C.
 Bray.
 Hailed by many long-time Audible members as easily one of the best combinations of story and narration they had ever heard, the resulting audiobook edition was an immediate hit!

-The Martian became the #1 bestselling audiobook in Contemporary Science Fiction on Audible.com – the largest audiobook seller in the world – and was a runner-up for Audible’s Best Science Fiction Audiobook of 2013.
+The Martian has hit milestones of #1 selling audiobook across all of Audible.com, #1 in audiobook bestsellers and #1 bestselling audiobook in Contemporary Science Fiction on Audible.com – the largest audiobook seller in the world.
+It was a runner-up for Audible’s Best Science Fiction Audiobook of 2013.

-The Martian received nominations for the Audies as well as the Voice Arts Awards, the two most prestigious accolades awarded to an audiobook.
+The Martian won the award for Best Science Fiction Audiobook in 2015 for the Audies as well as nominations for the Voice Arts Awards, the two most prestigious accolades awarded to an audiobook.
 And it won the Listener’s Choice Award (Best Audiobook of the Year) from the Armchair Audies.

 After Podium released the audiobook, we supported Andy Weir in pursuing a major publishing deal for print and ebook editions and almost a year after our audiobook release, Crown Publishing (Random House), released the hardcover print edition in 21 countries.
 It became a New York Times Bestseller in its first week.